PeerInfinity/Archipelago/docs/json/developer/guides/creating-modules.md

 3. You should now see a "Welcome" tab in the same stack as the "Inventory" panel.
 4. To test the event subscription, you can publish a notification event from the browser's developer console:
     ```javascript
-    eventBus.publish('ui:notification', { message: 'Hello from the console!' });
+    eventBus.publish('ui:notification', { message: 'Hello from the console!' }, 'console');
     ```
     The text in your Greeter panel should update to "Hello from the console!".

-You have successfully created and integrated a new frontend module
+You have successfully created and integrated a new frontend module.